forderud/WindowsClientAuth/README.md

-Example of how to use certificates for client authentication in web and TLS socket scenarios.
-The examples are geared towards Windows, but all principles also apply to other operating systems.
+Examples of how to use certificates for client authentication in web and TLS socket scenarios.
+The examples are geared towards Windows with trusted certificate storage, but all principles also apply to other operating systems.

 ## Getting started instructions